These have officially become my favorite appetizer.

 How to make air fryer pita chips

-These pita chips are going to be made the same way as my simple Pita Bread Without Yeast recipe, with one tiny difference.
+These homemade pita chips are going to be made the same way as my simple Pita Bread Without Yeast recipe, with one tiny difference.

 For the original pita bread recipe, we let the dough sit before baking, which is how we achieve that “poof” we’re after.